chien-fei-chen/chien-fei-chen.github.io/lab.md

 <h3>Jacqueline Adams</h3>
 <i class="fa fa-file-text fa-fw"></i> Curriculum Vitae, <a href= "/assets/lib/Adams_CV.pdf" > pdf </a><br>
 <br />
-    Jacqueline is a senior at the University of Tennessee majoring in Psychology and minoring in Political Science in the Chancellor’s
-    Honors Program.
-Her research interests lie in the intersection between her major and minor.
-She is currently writing a senior thesis on ambivalence and voting intentions of US citizens in the 2016 presidential election.
-Additionally, she works in the Center for the Study of Youth in Political
-    Conflict and researches the roots of political conflict on the Gaza Strip.
-Jacqueline is pre-law and hopes to study international relations in Law School, and she is also interested in pursuing her PhD in psychology.
-She started working for CURENT in the January of 2016.
+    Jacqueline is a graduate of the University of Tennessee class of 2017.
+She has a degree in Honors Psychology and a minor in Political Science.
+She has been working for CURENT since January of 2016.
+In addition to her passion for researching the social-psychological determinants of energy saving, she is also interested in the intersection between her major and minor.
+She recently conducted research on ambivalence and voter behavior in the 2016 presidential election for her undergraduate honors thesis.
+She is currently studying to attend law school next fall.
 </td>
 <td align="right" width="25%" style="vertical-align:top">
     <img src="assets/img/Jacqueline.JPG" alt="Jacqueline Adam's portrait">